elixirgardens1/listings_new/README.md

 Clicking the `Edit` button below a category group (Listings View) displays the `Edit View` - essentially an editable version of the `Listings View`:

 ![Image of edit_view](docs/img/edit_view.png)

+It uses JavaScript/jQuery to update modified values in real time.

 ---------------